How the coronavirus pandemic has affected the golf calendar

 Advertising

-Six regular European Tour events have been postponed and not yet rescheduled.
-The Dubai Duty Free Irish Open from May 28-31 is the next possible event on the schedule.
+Seven regular European Tour events have been postponed and not yet rescheduled.
+The postponement of the Irish Open means the Trophee Hassan II in Morocco from June 4-7 is the next possible event on the schedule.

 What is likely to go soon?